codeheaven-io/codeheaven.io/_posts/2016-11-23-using-nexus-3-as-your-repository-part-1-maven-artifacts.markdown

 ---

 <small>
-This is the first part of a series of posts around Nexus 3 and how to use it as repository for several technologies.
+This is the first part of a series of posts on Nexus 3 and how to use it as repository for several technologies.
 </small>

 ## Installation